-To construct Market Access and Minimum Distance we require data on the distance between various districts, $d{i,j}$.
-For Market Access we obtain the $d{i,j}$ from the latitude and longitude coordinates of each of district's headquarters.
-We then use these coordinates to construct a 575 × 575 matrix of district to district distances.18 Likewise for Minimum Distance we use the minimum distance from one district headquarters to another.19
+To construct Market Access and Minimum Distance we require data on the distance between various districts, $d{i,i}$.
+For Market Access we obtain the $d{i,i}$ from the latitude and longitude coordinates of each of district's headquarters.
+We then use these coordinates to construct a 575 ×575 matrix of district-to-district distances.
+18 Likewise for Minimum Distance we use the minimum distance from one district headquarters to another.1